The growth of Maine’s local food economy depends on vibrant farms.

 Working one-on-one, or with a team of specialists, we can help you improve your financial and market resilience, consider new products or markets, explore collaborations with other farmers, and respond to farm business challenges.
 Learn More.

 If you are a farmer interested in selling (or selling more) to institutions, distributors, food hubs, or other wholesale markets, we provide high-level training and ongoing, substantive technical assistance to a group of 20 to 30 farms each year through our Farming for Wholesale program.
 Learn More.

 Maine farms often operate on the financial edge.
-If disaster strikes your farm, this fund may be able to offer you some support.
+If disaster strikes your farm and you want to set up a crowdfunding campaign, we may be able to help spread the word.
 Learn More.

 Whether you are a farmer, a retailer, or a SNAP shopper, this program could benefit you.
 Farm Fresh Rewards enables low-income shoppers to bring home more locally grown fruits and vegetables at participating stores.
 The wins are three-fold: low-income shoppers access more healthy food; Maine farmers gain new customers; and more food dollars stay in the local economy.
 Learn More.

 We operate Veggies For All, a “food bank farm” that works to relieve hunger by growing vegetables for those in need.
 To date, over 155,000 pounds of high quality, nutritious food has been distributed through 9 partner food pantries.
 Learn More.